-recently was called in to help size a heat exchanger for a Jacuzzi application.
-It seems the customer wanted to maintain the tub at 75°F when it was not in use and then hit a button and raise the setpoint to 105°F. They were looking for help in calculating the load and what size heat exchanger was needed to do the job.
-The first thing we had to do was establish the load and how quickly the customer wanted the Jacuzzi to come up to the higher water temperature setting.
-To do this, we needed to know the volume of water we had, the temperature rise and the timetable.
-Here is what we had for information: the Jacuzzi held 600 gallons of water and was maintaining it at 75°F. The customer wanted to raise the tub to 105°F and they said one hour was an acceptable time frame.
+The first thing we had to do was establish the load and how quickly the customer wanted the Jacuzzi to come up to the 105°F setting.
+To do this, we needed to know the volume of water we had, the temperature rise and the time table.
+Here is what we had for information: the Jacuzzi held 600 gallons of water and was maintaining temperature at 75°F. The customer wanted to raise the tub to 105°F in a one-hour time frame.

-The first step is to convert the gallons of water into pounds of water.
+The first step was to convert the gallons of water into pounds of water.
 Why?
-We will get into that later, but it has to do with this thing we call Btus (British Thermal Units).
-Six hundred gallons multiplied by 8.33 (the weight of one gallon of water in pounds at 60°F, which is an acceptable number throughout most heating applications) = 4,998 lbs.

-Next, we multiply this by the temperature rise needed: 4,998 multiplied by 30° = 149,940 Btus.
-And since the customer said that a one-hour timeframe was acceptable, these 149,940 Btus are the amount of energy required to raise 600 gallons (or 4,998 lbs.) of water 30° F in one hour.
-If two hours was an acceptable timeframe, then the load would be 149,940/2 = 74,970 Btu/h

-If they wanted the Jacuzzi heated in only 30 minutes, the load would be $149,940 \times 2 = 299,880$ Btu/h.
-If they wanted it heated to $105^{\circ}$ F in TEN minutes the load would be $149,940 \times 6 = 899.640$ Btu/h.

-We base everything on Btu/h because all of our heat sources are rated in Btus per hour.
-Once we calculate the load, then we include the time factor...how fast.
+We will get into that later, but it has to do British Thermal Units (BTUs).
+Six hundred gallons multiplied by 8.33 (the weight of one gallon of water at 60°F which is an acceptable number throughout most heating applications) = 4,998.
+Next, we multiply this by the temperature rise needed: 4,998 multiplied by $30^{\circ}F = 149,940$ BTUs.
+And since the customer said that a one hour time frame was acceptable, these 149,940 BTUs is the amount of energy required to raise 600 gallons (or 4998lbs.) of water 30°F in one hour.
+If two hours was an acceptable time frame, then the load would be 149,940/2 = 74,970 BTU/H. If they wanted the Jacuzzi heated in only 30 minutes the load would be 149,940 x 2 = 299,880 BTU/H. If they wanted it heated to 105°F in ten minutes, the load would be 149,940 x 6 = 899,640 BTU/H. We base everything on BTU/H because all of our heat sources are rated in BTUs per hour.
+Once we calculate the load, then we include the time factor.

-Terminology

-What is a Btu?
-It is an expression of energy.
-A man named Thomas Tredgold from England wrote a heating book back in the early 1800s called Warming and Ventilating of Buildings.
-In this boo,k he used the term "British Thermal Unit."
-Tredgold took a POUND of water and heated it from 62°F to 63°F. He decided that one British Thermal Unit (Btu) was the amount of energy (heat) required to raise one POUND of water one degree Fahrenheit.

-So this expression that we say and use dozens of times a day in the heating business was made up by some guy 200 years ago!
-We almost think of Btus as the Holy Grail of heating and in reality, it is just an expression of energy made up by a heating engineer who was trying to quantify what happens when one pound of water is heated up one degree Fahrenheit.
-That is why when I was explaining to the contractor how to establish the load, we had to convert the gallons of water in the Jacuzzi to pounds of water in order to calculate the required Btu load.
+What is a BTU?
+It is an expression of "A energy.
+An English man named Thomas Tredgold ca Figure 1 Figure 2 wrote a heating book back in the early 1800's called Warming and Ventilating of Buildings.
+In this book, he used the term "British Thermal Unit".
+He took a pound of water and heated it from 62°F to 63°F. He decided that one British Thermal Unit (BTU) was the amount of energy (heat) required to raise one pound of water one degree Fahrenheit.
+So this term that we use dozens of times a day in the heating business was made up 200 years ago!
+We almost think of BTUs as the Holy Grail of heating and, in reality, it is just an energy term made up by a heating engineer who was trying to quantify what happens when one pound of water is heated up one degree Fahrenheit.
+That is why we had to convert the gallons of water in the Jacuzzi to pounds of water in order to calculate the required BTU load.